Tosaaaki/piphawk-ai/README.md

    entries near the middle of a range, helping suppress counter-trend trades.
    `AI_PROFIT_TRIGGER_RATIO` defines what portion of the take-profit target must be reached before an AI exit check occurs.
 The default value is `0.3` (30%).
+    `PULLBACK_LIMIT_OFFSET_PIPS` sets how many pips away from the current price to place a pullback limit order when the AI suggests a market entry.
+The default is `2`.

 ## Running the API